How to Become a Peer Recovery Specialist

 Ethical responsibility is the section that is weighted most heavily in the scoring of the IC&RC International Peer Exam, so study up on your professional responsibilities!

-There are 75 scored questions plus another 10 for a warm-up, which you will need to complete within two hours.
-Exams are offered either by computer or old-fashioned pen and paper, but each state board is allowed to choose whether to offer both or only one format.
+There are 75 scored questions plus another 10 for a warm-up, which you’ll need to complete within two hours.
+Exams are offered either on a computer or on paper, but each state board may choose whether to provide both or only one format.

-The scoring system is not based on a straight percentage of correct answers, but using a more complex formula that takes into account the difficulty of various questions.
+The scoring system is not based on a straight percentage of correct answers, but instead uses a more complex formula that accounts for the difficulty of various questions.

 States that require a test but don’t use the IC&RC exam usually cook up their own version that is pretty similar.